geek-cookbook/geek-cookbook/manuscript/recipes/collabora-online.md

 Create `/var/data/config/collabora/collabora.yml` as follows, changing the traefik frontend_rule as necessary:

 !!! tip
-        I share (_with my [patreon patrons](https://www.patreon.com/funkypenguin)_) a private "_premix_" git repository, which includes necessary docker-compose and env files for all published recipes.
-This means that patrons can launch any recipe with just a `git pull` and a `docker stack deploy` 👍
+        I share (_with my [sponsors](https://github.com/sponsors/funkypenguin)_) a private "_premix_" git repository, which includes necessary docker-compose and env files for all published recipes.
+This means that sponsors can launch any recipe with just a `git pull` and a `docker stack deploy` 👍

 ```
 version: "3.0"